Mirantis/rally-plugins/README.md

   volume and delete it then
 - kubernetes: create namespace, create secret and namespaced pod with secret volume, check it with check command and delete it then
+- kubernetes: create namespace and namespaced pod with hostPath volume and delete it then
+- kubernetes: create namespace and namespaced pod with hostPath volume, check it with check command and delete it then

 For more details how to run and analyze tests, see `docs\source` directory.